Sytuz/TQS_108122/lab6/lab6_1/README.md

 Reading through the report, there are 0 security issues, 0 reliability issues, but there are a total of 31 maintainability issues, most of them low to medium impact and 1 high impact.
 The technical debt to fix all of them is 1h39min.

-Checking the issue tags, most of them are related to junit issues, and a large part can be solved using SolarLint.
+Checking the issue tags, most of them are related to junit issues, and a large part can be solved using SonarLint.
 The high impact issue is 'Define a constant instead of duplicating this literal "duplicate value: " 3 times.'.

 There is 1 security hotspot, which is due to a pseudorandom number generator being used (which is not cryptographically secure).
 This generator was implemented in the original code.